Sukumar: Debut and breakthrough: 2004–2011

 Sukumar then began working on the script of Jagadam (2007), a crime film starring Ram Pothineni and Isha Sahni.
 Unlike Arya, Jagadam focused more on violence and in an interview with South Scope, Sukumar called the film an "act of bravado", adding that he "made it with an innocent passion", without thinking about the audience's response.
-Jagadam received mixed reviews and was a commercial failure.
-While Sify called the film a "not so much a plot-driven film" albeit praising the work of its technical crew, Rediff called it a "good effort".
-He then wrote and directed Arya 2 (2009), which was promoted as the namesake sequel of his debut Arya.
-It featured Allu Arjun, Kajal Aggarwal, and Navdeep in the lead roles and narrated the story of Arya, a psychotic orphan whose love for his friend Ajay and his colleague Geetha is never reciprocated.
+Jagadam received mixed reviews with Sify calling the film a "not so much a plot-driven one" albeit praising the work of its technical crew, whereas Rediff called it a "good effort".
+Following the mixed reviews, Jagadam was a box office failure, although, over the years, it has gained a major cult following.

+He then wrote and directed Arya 2 (2009), which was promoted as the namesake sequel to his debut Arya.
+It featured Allu Arjun, Kajal Aggarwal, and Navdeep in the lead roles and narrated the story of Arya, a psychotic orphan whose love for his childhood friend, Ajay, and his colleague, Geetha, is never reciprocated.
 The film received mixed reviews from critics.
-However, Arya 2 became one of the few successful Telugu films of the year, and was praised for its style quotient and music.
+However, Arya 2 became one of the few successful Telugu films of the year, and was praised for its stylistic quotient and music.
 Sukumar received a nomination for the Filmfare Award for Best Director – Telugu at the 57th Filmfare Awards South ceremony, but lost it to S. S. Rajamouli for Magadheera.
 Rajamouli stated that he regards Sukumar as the best of the lot after watching Arya 2, which according to Sukumar "was the most precious and sweetest thing I have heard about myself".

 After a gap of two years, Sukumar's next directorial film 100% Love (2011) was released.
 Sukumar envisioned the film's concept 15 years ago, which dealt with the simple conflicts couples face and the way they solve them, and made changes based on the technological and behavioural developments of the students in the colleges.
 100% Love featured Naga Chaitanya and Tamannaah in the lead roles and was produced by Allu Aravind and Bunny Vasu.
-100% Love was commercially successful; it received the Best Home-viewing Feature Film award at the annual Nandi Awards ceremony.
+100% Love was commercially successful, collecting a share of ₹18.11 crore and received the Best Home-viewing Feature Film award at the annual Nandi Awards ceremony.
 Sukumar earned another nomination for the Filmfare Award for Best Director – Telugu at the 59th Filmfare Awards South, and a nomination for the Best Director – Telugu at the 1st South Indian International Movie Awards.